MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 **DefaultTenant**   is the tenant name in a single tenant deployment.

-A typical URL to access the [!INCLUDE[prodshort](../includes/prodshort.md)] service based architecture looks similar to the following:
+A typical URL to access the Dynamics GP service based architecture looks similar to the following:

 https://gpuaweb.contoso.com/GPService/Tenants(DefaultTenant)/help